-Although it was terribly difficult to tear myself away from watching my beloved Ravens pull out a win against the Denver Broncos, I jumped in the car and made it to the on Washington D.C.’s H Street just in time to catch Cornelius Dufallo‘s performance last Saturday.
+Although it was terribly difficult to tear myself away from watching my beloved Ravens pull out a win against the Denver Broncos, I jumped in the car and made it to the Atlas Performing Arts Center on Washington D.C.’s H Street just in time to catch Cornelius Dufallo‘s performance last Saturday.
 The New York Times heralded Dufallo as one of the “new faces of new music”¹ and has praised his playing on both his acoustic violin and his electronically modified instrument.
 Mr. Kozinn was right²; Dufallo’s performance demonstrates the ability he has to show how the amplification and effects add to the instrument’s power and beauty rather than detract.

 It takes a special understanding of the instruments and the electronic elements to transfigure this style.
 It must rise above the use of effects for the sake of effects.
 The supreme difficulty with using loops, delay, and various digital effects is that there is always a static factor present.
 There is always the lull of an unbroken line.
 To this taste, there was not enough sonic difference in the collection of pieces programmed for Saturday’s performance at the Atlas.
 However, they were all evocative, persistent reveries with an assured Dufallo at the helm.

 The evening began with Armando Bayolo‘s “Tusch”, coming from the old German for “toccata”, which loops a rising perpetual gesture that Dufallo juxtaposes in real-time with striking double stops as well as soaring melodic lines.